Honoring the Web of Life in Our Healing Relationships!

-Appreciating what happens when we work with clients in non-ordinary states of consciousness provides an essential understanding to the practice of many healing arts.
+Work with clients in non-ordinary states of consciousness offers tremendous potential for healing and for navigation of a slippery slope.
+This is an understanding that is essential to the practice of many healing arts.
 Sitting across from one another in regular conversational consciousness can only take us so far along the healing path.

-Yet, non-ordinary states of consciousness present the healing artist with a particularly slippery slope when it comes to living within ethical, aligned behavior.
+Yet, non-ordinary states of consciousness present the healing artist with a challenging landscape when it comes to living within ethical, aligned behavior.
 These states present deep and specific vulnerabilities for both client and practitioner.
-To guide the process of discovering these vulnerabilities, Taylor follows a Chakra model to explore a full range of life concerns.
+To guide the process of discovering these vulnerabilities, Taylor follows fears and longings as they relate to a Chakra-based functional model to explore a full range of life concerns.

-In this deep journey, Matthew takes participants in and through the powerful teachings and invitations presented by Kylea Taylor, in her master work, The Ethics of Caring, Honoring the Web of Life in our Healing Relationships.
-With his 35 years of healing arts experience, 15 years in men’s groups and an uncanny knack for drawing out insights from written word, Matthew helps students dive deep into developing that “internal locus of control” when working with clients in non-ordinary states of consciousness.
+In this deep journey, participants dive in and swim through the powerful teachings and invitations presented by Kylea Taylor, in her master work, The Ethics of Caring, Honoring the Web of Life in our Healing Relationships.
+In addition to 35 years of healing arts experience, Sweigart brings 15 years in men’s groups and an uncanny knack for drawing out insights from written word, His calm and professional guidance helps students dive deep into developing that “internal locus of control” when working with clients in non-ordinary states of consciousness.

 • A 2 hour Zoom call each week for 6 weeks